stratisproject/FederatedSidechains/Requirements/cross-chain-transfer.md

 ### Overview

-Coordinating transfer between two chains require a federation of members to work together in order to achive enough signatures to release funds from the federations multisig.
+Coordinating transfer between two chains requires a federation of members to work together in order to achieve enough signatures to release funds from the federation's multisig.
-We propose a deterministic approach to generating such transactions and to select the leader that will coordinate the process of transfer.
+We propose a deterministic approach to generating such transactions and to select the leader that will coordinate the process of transfers.
-We assume that the federation are able to connect to each other and broadcast messages between them.
+We assume that the federation members are able to connect to each other and broadcast messages between themselves.

 ## 1) All federation members nodes online